-You can dry this fabric in the dryer on a low setting, but remember that it will shrink a bit since it’s a natural fabric.
+You can dry these fabrics in the dryer on a low setting, but remember that they will shrink a bit since they are a natural fabric.
 Because of this, many choose to hang these fabrics to dry.

 The way you wash a silk sling or wrap will depend on how you want your sling to look.
-If you want to maintain the shininess that silk can have, you will want to spot clean the fabric with a bit of cold water or dry clean it.
+If you want to maintain the silk’s shine, spot clean the fabric with a bit of cold water or dry-clean it.

 If you want your carrier to have more of a matte finish, you can wash it in cold water with a gentle detergent on the delicate cycle.
-Add a ¼ cup of vinegar to your rinse cycle to help keep the fabric soft.
+Add a quarter cup of vinegar to your rinse cycle to help keep the fabric soft.
 Silk can shrink in the wash, so gently stretch it back to size while still damp to maintain its shape.

 To maintain the color and integrity of your carrier’s fabric, use a gentle yet effective detergent.

 Why Air Dry?

 Drying your carrier — or any fabric — in the dryer can result in the breakdown of the fabric due to the high heat the dryer uses.

 Drying fabrics in the dryer can also cause them to shrink, which could ruin your carrier.
 Because of this, many choose to dry their carriers on a line.
-Just make sure to dry it inside and away from direct light, so the fabric colors do not fade.
+Just make sure to dry it inside and away from direct light so the fabric’s colors do not fade.